smethersblake/Regex-Tutorial/Develop/gist-template.md

 In our example we use capture 3 groups: `([a-z0-9_\.-]+)`, `([\da-z\.-]+)`, and `([a-z\.]{2,6})`.
 By combining these tokens into groups it allows the substring to be verified before the at symbol `@`, another one before the back slash and period `\.`, and finally one more for the email domain name.

 ### Bracket Expressions

+Bracket expressions are enclosed in square brackets `[]` and will match a specific set of single characters and certain predefined named classes within the square brackets `[]`.

+Special characters lose their special meaning inside bracket expressions.

+- The right square bracket `]` ends the bracket expression if it is not the first list item.
+If you would like to make the `]` character a list item you will need to put it first.
+- The left square bracket with period `[.` represents the open collating symbol.
+- The period with right square bracket `.]` represents the close collating symbol.
+- The left square bracket with equal symbol `[=` represents the open equivalence class.
+- The equal symbol with right square bracket `=]` represents the close equivalence class.
+- The left square bracket with colon symbol `[:` represents the open character class symbol, and should be followed by a valid character class name.
+- The colon symbol with right square bracket `:]` represents the close character class symbol.
+- The hyphen symbol `-` represents the range if it’s not first or last in a list or the ending point of a range.
+- The caret symbol `^` represents the characters not in the list.
+If you want to make the caret `^` character a list item, place it anywhere but first.

 ### Greedy and Lazy Match